ky11001/DiamondHacks-Project/README.md

 Achieved AI model performance comparable to state-of-the-art tools at a fraction of the cost.

+Constructed a built-in IDE and unit testing environment that automatically installs necessary dependencies and packages.

 Built a clean and intuitive training website for users to practice challenges.

 ## What we Learned